-These assignments can take anywhere from a few days to several months, and can be in any part of the country so long as the provider can obtain the proper credentialing and travel.
+These assignments can take anywhere from a few days to several months, and can be in any part of the country as long as the provider can obtain proper credentialing and travel.

-No matter where you are in your healthcare career, becoming a locum tenens contractor can be a valuable and rewarding experience.
+No matter where you are in your healthcare career, working locum tenens can be a valuable and rewarding experience.
 If you’re considering this option, here are several key advantages to keep in mind:

-Locums providers often make a higher hourly rate than permanent full-time hospital-employed physicians.
+Locums providers often make a higher hourly rate than permanent, full-time, hospital-employed clinicians.
 As a locum tenens provider, you’re taxed as an independent contractor or a corporation and many of your expenses can be written off.

-Locums is a lifestyle that allows you the chance to explore different parts of the country and to meet new people and experience new things.
+Locums allows you to explore different parts of the country, meet new people, and experience new things.
 If you’d like to experience different practice settings or enjoy exploring a variety of cultural and recreational opportunities across the country, locum tenens is the way to go.

 Locum tenens providers are not tied down with bureaucratic headaches or hospital politics and rarely have teaching responsibilities.
 Additionally, they don’t have to deal with billing, coding, or staffing management issues.

 You choose when, where, and how much you work to obtain a better work-life balance.
-Locum tenens can also help physicians fight burnout in their careers.
+Locum tenens can also help clinicians fight burnout in their careers.

-Alternatively, your flexibility can help provide a permanent physician with a much-needed break, helping to battle physician burnout among colleagues as well.
+Alternatively, your flexibility can help provide a permanent clinician with a much-needed break, helping to battle burnout among colleagues.

-Different practice settings and facilities allow physicians at any stage in their career to “try it before you buy it,” as well as maintain or build a skill set.
-Locum tenens also allows physicians to work in communities that are severely understaffed or lacking access to primary care services.
+Different practice settings and facilities allow clinicians at any stage in their career to “try it before you buy it,” as well as maintain or build a skill set.
+Locum tenens also allows clinicians to work in communities that are severely underserved or lacking access to healthcare services.

-Although this may sound like a negative from the viewpoint of patient care, it has actually been found that locum tenens physicians tend to increase patient satisfaction ratings.
+It’s been found that locum tenens clinicians tend to increase patient satisfaction ratings.